 - Border: It adjusts how the border will be displayed when using the slide operator.

 - Show Twitch only: Using this option will show the twitch only and blank screen otherwise.
-To see this in action duplicate the video layer and set the mode to classic difference and hide the adjustment layer for now and remove the twitch effect from the bottom layer as shown below.
+To see this in action, duplicate the video layer, set the mode to classic difference, and hide the adjustment layer for now and remove the twitch effect from the bottom layer.

 3. Individual Controls

-These are the controls that are specific to the operator you have selected like blur which will have its own set of controls and Color with its own set of operator control and so on and so forth.
+These are the controls specific to the operator you have selected, like a blur, which will have its own set of controls and Color with its own set of operator control and so on.
 This can be tweaked individually and are pretty intuitive.

-- Blur: Amount of blur and the tint can be controlled.
+- Blur: The amount of blur and the tint can be controlled.
 The transfer mode can be changed to achieve different effects along with a blur boost.
 Blur opacity can also be set along with a unique blur seed.
 There is also an option to enable the lens blur effect.
-Interval of twitches can be set by blur twitches.
+Blur twitches can set the Interval of twitches.

-- Color: Color glitch effect can be produced with randomize color and the amount of color and randomization can be set.
-Interval of twitches can be set by color twitches.
+- Color: The color glitch effect can be produced with randomize color, and the amount of color and randomization can be set.
+Color twitches can set the Interval of twitches.

 - Light: The amount of light can be set along with the behavior of how light affects brighter, darker or both areas.
-Interval of twitches can be set by light twitches.
+Light twitches can set the Interval of twitches.

-- Scale: This operator scales the video with the amount and scale originator and the origin can even be randomized.
-Interval of twitches can be set by scale twitches.
+- Scale: This operator scales the video with the amount and scale originator, and the origin can even be randomized.
+Scale twitches can set the Interval of twitches.

 - Slide: Slide direction, spread, motion blur, and amount along with tendency can be controlled.
-Also, RGB split allow to create a color glitch slide effect.
-Interval of twitches can be set by slide twitches.
+Also, RGB split allow to create of a color glitch slide effect.
+Slide twitches can set the Interval of twitches.

 - Time: This controls the timing of the clip by moving it forward and backward depending on the amount.
-Interval of twitches can be set by time twitches.
+Time twitches can set the Interval of twitches.

 4. Animation Presets